 4. One Apple A Day Keep The Hunger Away

-We already know that eating fruit as an opposite to drinking fruit juice has not only impact on satiety, but also on total calorie intake.
+We already know that eating fruit is the opposite of drinking fruit juice and has not only an impact on satiety but also on total calorie intake.
 But what about adding fruit with the meals, or even before the meals to manipulate food intake?

-A study done by Julie E Flood-Obbagy and Barbara Rolls tested how consuming apples in different forms influece satiety and food intake.
+A study done by Julie E Flood-Obbagy and Barbara Rolls tested how consuming apples in different forms influences satiety and food intake.
 They compared:

 - apple juice with added fiber

 - apple juice without added fiber

 Each of the samples had a similar amount of calories and was eaten before the meals.
 This study was done in the laboratory setting and they measured how eating those forms of apples had an impact on the amount of food consumed immediately after (source).